Shell1010/AQW-md/Newbie Guide.md

 - [[Drakath Armour]]
 - [[Boosted Item Guide|Some 30% or 15% Boosted Weapons]]

 After the 13 Lords of Chaos saga you can continue to follow the story tab for the map, or alternatively if you wish to unlock some ultras content, complete the [Shadows of War](http://aqwwiki.wikidot.com/story:shadows-of-war) and [Shadows of War II](http://aqwwiki.wikidot.com/shadows-of-war-ii) through their storyline maps for [[Ultra Tyndarius]] and [[Ultra Malgor]].
-For [[Astravia Ultras#Ultra Drago|Ultra Drago]] and [[Astravia Ultras#Ultra Darkon|Ultra Darkon]] complete the [Darkon's Elegy of Madness](http://aqwwiki.wikidot.com/story:darkon-s-elegy-of-madness)(Best Saga ever).
+For [[Astravia Ultras#Ultra Drago|Ultra Drago]] and [[Astravia Ultras#Ultra Darkon|Ultra Darkon]] complete the [Darkon's Elegy of Madness](http://aqwwiki.wikidot.com/story:darkon-s-elegy-of-madness) (best Saga ever).
+It is recommended to progress somewhat on the [[Forge Guide]], with atleast having completed the helmet forge enhancements and finishing up the cape forge enhancements.

+## Late Game - Mastery Unlocked

 *Not really done with this section but yee*